A.k.a Cassandra

-a.k.a Cassandra is the debut studio album by KC Concepcion, released in July 2008.
-It contains eight cover versions.
+a.k.a Cassandra is the debut studio album by Filipina singer and actress, KC Concepcion.
+It was released on June 3, 2008, under Musiko Records and Sony BMG Music Entertainment (Philippines), Inc..
+It contains 11 cuts — five are original pieces, five are revivals, and one is an adaptation.
 The album was certified Platinum in Philippines with 25,000 copies sold in 2008.

 Singles

 "Imposible" was the first single off the album.
 "Doo Be Doo" was the second single off of the album.
 The song is a mix of English and Tagalog.